-Beyond Generic Results with Generative A
+Beyond Generic Results with Generative AI

 I was hosting a generative AI training workshop for a design team yesterday when someone asked: